DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 Using pea.rs as a reference, let's name the components on the following design files.

-Note: You can't code something without being able to describe it with words.
+Note: We'll do this as a group.
+You can't code something without being able to describe it with words.
 Being able to describe a problem with words is the gateway to coding a solution.
 Ignore layout and base rules.
 Have students write them down to the side for now.
 We need to know this information, but we're not going to use it yet.

 ------
 ## Team Page